Mayor Natalie Rogers

 Her top priorities for her four-year term include: police reform, affordable housing, homelessness, balancing the city’s budget responsibly, road infrastructure and strengthening our local economy.

 Natalie is a mother of 8 children and licensed marriage and family therapist.
 She is very active in her children’s schools and her union, Engineers and Scientists of California Local 20.
 Natalie also volunteers her time with the North Bay Labor Council.
 She received her undergraduate degree from Sonoma State University.
-She works for the County of Sonoma, a local health provider, Kaiser Permanent, and operates her own private counseling business.
+She works for a local health provider and operates her own private counseling business.

 Natalie serves on the following committees on behalf of Santa Rosa: